County Roscommon: Sport

 Gaelic football is the dominant sport in Roscommon.
 Roscommon won the All-Ireland Senior Football Championships in 1943 and 1944 and the National Football League Division 1 in 1979, as well as Division 2 in 2015 and 2018.
 Roscommon have captured the Connacht Senior Football Championship on 23 occasions, the most recent being in 2019.
+In March 2025 Roscommon won back promotion to Division 1.

 Roscommon's main hurling title was the 2007 Nicky Rackard Cup.

-Soccer and Rugby are also popular sports in the county.
+Soccer and rugby are also popular sports in the county.